-7. Alcohol Consumption by Staff or Staff Social Events
+7. Alcohol Consumption by Staff

 Staff should read this section in conjunction with the Alcohol and Drugs at Work Policy.

 As a boarding school, Stowe is home to a large number of staff as well as pupils, so the guidance for staff on their consumption of alcohol is based on common sense and reflects the guiding principles outlined at the start of this code of conduct.